grafana/grafana/docs/sources/setup-grafana/installation/_index.md

 - [MySQL 5.7+](https://www.mysql.com/support/supportedplatforms/database.html)
 - [PostgreSQL 10+](https://www.postgresql.org/support/versioning/)

-By default, Grafana installs with and uses SQLite, which is stored in the Grafana installation location.
+By default, Grafana installs SQLite, which is stored in the Grafana installation location.

-Grafana will support the versions of these databases that are officially supported by the project at the time of a Grafana version's release.
-When a version becomes unsupported, Grafana might also drop support for that database version.
+Grafana supports the versions of these databases that are officially supported by the project at the time a version of Grafana is released.
+When a Grafana version becomes unsupported, Grafana Labs might also drop support for that database version.
 See the links above for the support policies for each project.

 > **Note:** PostgreSQL versions 10.9, 11.4, and 12-beta2 are affected by a bug (tracked by the PostgreSQL project as [bug #15865](https://www.postgresql.org/message-id/flat/15865-17940eacc8f8b081%40postgresql.org)) which prevents those versions from being used with Grafana.
 The bug has been fixed in more recent versions of PostgreSQL.